John Deere

+History

 19th century

-Deere & Company began when John Deere, born in Rutland, Vermont, United States on February 7, 1804, moved to Grand Detour, Illinois in 1836, to escape bankruptcy in Vermont.
+Deere & Company began when John Deere, born in Rutland, Vermont, United States, on February 7, 1804, moved to Grand Detour, Illinois, in 1836, to escape bankruptcy in Vermont.
 Already an established blacksmith, Deere opened a 1378 sqft shop in Grand Detour in 1837, which allowed him to serve as a general repairman in the village, as well as a manufacturer of tools such as pitchforks and shovels.

 Tools were just a start; the item that set him apart was the self-scouring steel plow, which was pioneered in 1837 when John Deere fashioned a Scottish steel saw blade into a plow.
 Prior to Deere's steel plow, most farmers used iron or wooden plows to which the rich Midwestern soil stuck, so they had to be cleaned frequently.
-The smooth-sided steel plow solved this problem and greatly aided migration into the American Great Plains in the 19th and early 20th centuries.
+Deere created a highly polished steel surface that allowed the soil to slide easily.
+This tool addressed the difficulty of tilling the Prairie State's soil and greatly aided migration into the American Great Plains in the 19th and early 20th centuries.

-The traditional way of doing business was to make the product as and when it was ordered.
+The traditional way of doing business was to make the product as, and when, it was ordered.
 This style was very slow.
 As Deere realized that this was not going to be a viable business model, he increased the rate of production by manufacturing plows before putting them up for sale; this allowed customers to not only see what they were buying beforehand but also allowed his customers to purchase his products straight away.
 Word of his products began to spread quickly.

-In 1842, Deere entered a business partnership with Leonard Andrus and purchased land for the construction of a new, two-story factory along the Rock River in Illinois.
+In early 1843, Deere entered a business partnership with Leonard Andrus and purchased land for the construction of a new, two-story factory along the Rock River in Illinois.
+It used water power to operate machineries.
 This factory, named the "L. Andrus Plough Manufacturer", produced about 100 plows in 1842, and around 400 plows during the next year.
 Deere's partnership with Andrus ended in 1848, and Deere relocated to Moline, Illinois, to have access to the railroad and the Mississippi River.
-There, Deere formed a partnership with Robert Tate and John Gould and built a 1440 sqft factory the same year.
+There, Deere formed a partnership with Robert Tate and built a 1440 sqft factory the same year.
+John Gould was later brought in to manage the accounts.
 Production rose quickly, and by 1849, the Deere, Tate & Gould Company was producing over 200 plows a month.
 A two-story addition to the plant was built, allowing further production.